peteroupc/peteroupc.github.io/morealg.md

 >
 > **Note:** A stochastic context-free grammar in which all the probabilities are 1/2 is called a _binary stochastic grammar_ (Flajolet et al. 2010<sup>[**(9)**](#Note9)</sup>).
 If the starting nonterminal has _n_ rules of probability 1/_n_, then the grammar can be called an "_n_-ary stochastic grammar".
 It is even possible for a nonterminal to have two rules of probability _&lambda;_ and (1&minus; _&lambda;_), which are used when the input coin returns 1 (HEADS) or 0 (TAILS), respectively.

-**Proposition 6:** _If a full-domain pushdown automaton can generate a distribution of words with the same letter, it can generate a distribution of such words conditioned on a finite set of word lengths._
+**Proposition 6:** _If a full-domain pushdown automaton can generate a distribution of words with the same letter, there is a full-domain pushdown automaton that can generate a distribution of such words conditioned on a finite set of word lengths._

 _Proof Sketch:_ As in Proposition 1, assume that the automaton stops when it pops EMPTY from the stack.
 Let _S_ be the finite set (e.g., {1, 3, 5, 6} so that only words of length 1, 3, 5, and 6 are allowed), and let _M_ be the maximum value in the finite set.
 For each integer _i_ in \[0, _M_\], make a copy of the automaton and append the integer _i_ to the name of each of its states.
-Combine the copies into a new automaton _F_, and let its starting state be the starting state for copy 0.
+Combine the copies into a new automaton _F_, and let its start state be the state state for copy 0.
 Now, whenever _F_ generates a letter, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for the next copy (e.g., if the operation would transition to copy 2's version of "XYZ", namely "2\_XYZ", transition to "3\_XYZ" instead), or if the last copy is reached, transition to the last copy's FAILURE state.
-If _F_ would transition to a failure state corresponding to a copy not in _S_ (e.g., "0\_FAILURE", "2\_FAILURE", "3\_FAILURE" in this example), first all symbols other than EMPTY are popped from the stack and then _F_ transitions to its starting state (this is a so-called "rejection" operation).
+If _F_ would transition to a failure state corresponding to a copy not in _S_ (e.g., "0\_FAILURE", "2\_FAILURE", "3\_FAILURE" in this example), first all symbols other than EMPTY are popped from the stack and then _F_ transitions to its start state (this is a so-called "rejection" operation).
 Now, all the final states (except FAILURE states) for the copies corresponding to the values in _S_ (e.g., copies 1, 3, 5, 6 in the example) are treated as returning 1, and all other states are treated as returning 0. &#x25a1;

-**Proposition 7:** _If a full-domain pushdown automaton can generate a distribution of words with the same letter, it can generate a distribution of such words conditioned on a periodic infinite set of word lengths._
+**Proposition 7:** _If a full-domain pushdown automaton can generate a distribution of words with the same letter, there is a full-domain pushdown automaton that can generate a distribution of such words conditioned on a periodic infinite set of word lengths._

-A _periodic infinite set_ is defined by a finite set of integers such as {1}, as well as an integer modulus such as 2, so that in this example, all integers congruent to 1 modulo 2 (that is, all odd integers) are allowed word lengths and belong to the set.
+A _periodic infinite set_ is defined by a set of integers such as {1}, as well as an integer modulus such as 2, so that in this example, all integers congruent to 1 modulo 2 (that is, all odd integers) are allowed word lengths and belong to the set.

-_Proof Sketch:_ Follow proposition 6, except: (1) _M_ is equal to the integer modulus minus 1.
+_Proof Sketch:_ Follow proposition 6, except as follows: (1) _M_ is equal to the integer modulus minus 1.
 (2) For the last copy of the automaton, instead of transitioning to the next state after the letter-generating operation (see Proposition 4), transition to the corresponding state for copy 0 of the automaton. &#x25a1;

-**Lemma 1:** _The square root function sqrt(&lambda;) is in class A._
+**Lemma 1:** _The square root function sqrt(&lambda;) is in class **PDA**._

 _Proof:_ See (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup>. &#x25a1;

-**Corollary 1:** _The function f(&lambda;) = &lambda;<sup>m/(2<sup>n</sup>)</sup>, where n &ge; 1 is an integer and where m &ge; 1 is an integer, is in class A._
+**Corollary 1:** _The function f(&lambda;) = &lambda;<sup>m/(2<sup>n</sup>)</sup>, where n &ge; 1 is an integer and where m &ge; 1 is an integer, is in class **PDA**._

 _Proof:_ Start with the case _m_=1.
 If _n_ is 1, write _f_ as sqrt(_&lambda;_); if _n_ is 2, write _f_ as sqrt&#x2218;sqrt(_&lambda;_); and for general _n_, write _f_ as sqrt&#x2218;sqrt&#x2218;...&#x2218;sqrt(_&lambda;_), with _n_ instances of sqrt.
 Because this is a composition and sqrt can be simulated by a full-domain pushdown automaton, so can _f_.

 For general _m_ and _n_, write _f_ as (sqrt&#x2218;sqrt&#x2218;...&#x2218;sqrt(_&lambda;_))<sup>_m_</sup>, with _n_ instances of sqrt.
 This involves doing _m_ multiplications of sqrt&#x2218;sqrt&#x2218;...&#x2218;sqrt, and because this is an integer power of a function that can be simulated by a full-domain pushdown automaton, so can _f_.

-Moreover, _f_ is in class _A_ by Theorem 1.2 of (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup> because the machine is a full-domain pushdown automaton. &#x25a1;
+Moreover, _f_ is in class **PDA** by Theorem 1.2 of (Mossel and Peres 2005)<sup>[**(8)**](#Note8)</sup> because the machine is a full-domain pushdown automaton. &#x25a1;

 <a id=License></a>
 ## License